bwunder/anonym/docs/README.md

     > https://www.github.com/bwunder/sqlpal

-#### Define queries available to the runtime by editing the queries.js module file.
+#### (optional) Define queries available to the runtime by editing the queries.js module file.

-In general, shorter queries that need no modification and expect no parameters are best suited for the query-store, but the user is free to decide what belongs in the query-store and what would better be in a script (we add those below).
+In general, shorter queries that need no modification and expect no parameters are best suited for embedding as template strings, however, the user is always free to decide what belongs in queries and what should be a script (we add those below).
 Scripts have the decided advantage of being accessible and usable from other tools.
-Queries have the decided advantage of being private and - if warranted - obfuscated when at rest.
+Queries have the decided advantage of __not__ being useful

+Copy and paste any TSQL queries desired and enclose with template string delimiters (`back-ticks`).
-    Queries.js is upserted on demand (query --import) Additions, changes and deletions to the queries.js file serialization applied since the last start-up are reported to stdout as the changes are moved into the query-store.
+Queries are upserted into the 'templates.db' nedb database at each application start-up: all additions, changes and deletions applied since the last start-up are reported in the log.

-Changes are in effect with the next query after the query is imported.
+Queries can be added, edited or removed at any time using the sqlpal CLI.
+Changes take effect immediately in sqlpal beginning with the next query after the query is saved.

-###Copy or move TSQL Scripts into the scripts subfolder.
+#### (optional) Copy or move TSQL Scripts into the scripts subfolder.

 Individual query expressions are nicely for inclusion in templates.db.
 Scripts with more than one query are probably better stored as script files.
 Scripts can be added, changed or removed from the